Are you ready for back to school?

 With nearly two months left until summer break, it may seem like it’s too early to start thinking about the start of a new school year.
 But time is quickly running out to ensure you have an effective strategy in place to welcome students and parents when they return next fall.

-School leaders who work with us at K12 Insight report that more than 60 percent of parent and community inquiries occur during the opening months of the school year–starting with the “August onslaught” prior to students’ arrival and continuing into September and October as students and parents settle in.
+School leaders who work with us at K12 Insight report that half of parent and community inquiries occur during the opening months of the school year–starting with the “August onslaught” prior to students’ arrival and continuing into September and October as students and parents settle in.

 Back to school is a make-or-break time for school district leaders looking to establish a culture of strong community engagement and responsiveness.